 - N/A - I no longer use [product]

 This is called the Sean Ellis test.
-If over 40% of the users respond to the survey saying they'd be "Very disappointed", there's a good chance you have found Product/Market Fit.
+If over 40% of the users respond to the survey saying they'd be "Very disappointed", there's a good chance you have found product-market fit.
 Sean Ellis compared data from over 100 startups back in the days and found that those companies who had a 40%+ answer rate to the first option had strong traction.
 While those who were scoring lower had no or small traction.
-It is advised to ask at least 50 users to get statistical significance, but the more you can ask, the better of you are.
+It is advised to ask at least 50 users to get statistical significance, but the more you can ask, the better informed you are.